© Crown copyright 2020

 Use of shared resources

 Equipment and resources are integral to many types of out-of-school activities.
 For individual and very frequently used equipment, such as pencils and pens, it is recommended that staff, children and young people attending your settings have their own items that are not shared.
 Classroom based resources, such as books and games, can be used and shared within the bubble or small, consistent group; these should be cleaned regularly, along with all frequently touched surfaces.
-Resources that are shared between groups or bubbles, such as sports or art equipment should be cleaned frequently and meticulously and always between groups, or rotated to allow them to be left unused and out of reach for a period of 48 hours (72 hours for plastics) between use by different groups.
+Resources that are shared between groups or bubbles, such as sports or art equipment should be cleaned frequently and always between groups, or rotated to allow them to be left unused and out of reach for a period of 48 hours (72 hours for plastics) between use by different groups.

 Outdoor playground equipment should be cleaned more frequently than usual, and where possible, between use by different groups of children.
 It is still recommended that children and young people limit the amount of equipment they bring into your setting to essentials such as hats, coats, and mobile phones as well as books, stationery or lunch boxes where required.
 Bags are allowed.
 Children and young people attending your setting and staff can take books and other shared resources home, although unnecessary sharing should be avoided, especially where this does not contribute to education and development.
 Similar rules on hand cleaning, cleaning of the resources and rotation should apply to these resources.

 Different groups being allocated their own toilet blocks could be considered but is not a requirement if the site does not allow for it.
 However, you should consider how you can limit the number of children using the toilet at any one time.
-Importantly, you should promote good hand hygiene and encourage all children to wash their hands thoroughly, with soap and running water for 20 seconds, after using toilet facilities.
+You should promote good hand hygiene and encourage all children to wash their hands thoroughly, with soap and running water for 20 seconds, after using toilet facilities.

 As with all frequently used surfaces, toilets should be cleaned thoroughly using standard products such as detergent and bleach.
 The frequency of cleaning required will depend on usage but is advised to be more frequently than might have been previously considered appropriate.
 In most cases, we expect cleaning of toilet facilities to take place at least twice a day, and in particular between use by different classes and groups.

-Please see COVID-19: cleaning of non-healthcare settings guidance for advice on general cleaning of facilities when no one has symptoms of or is confirmed to have coronavirus (COVID-19), as well as advice for cleaning facilities after they have been used by someone suspected of having, or confirmed to have coronavirus (COVID-19).
+See COVID-19: cleaning of non-healthcare settings guidance for advice on general cleaning of facilities when no one has symptoms of or is confirmed to have coronavirus (COVID-19), as well as advice for cleaning facilities after they have been used by someone suspected of having, or confirmed to have coronavirus (COVID-19).

 Reviewing staff availability